 Your repayments, which are worked out at the time your loan is agreed, are usually automatically taken out of your benefit.
 If you're not getting benefits, another method will be agreed.

-You normally have to repay a Budgeting Loan within 104 weeks.
+You normally have to repay a Budgeting Loan within a period which does not exceed 104 weeks.